sdaza/track-congress-tweets/R/topic_modeling.md

 ![](topic_modeling_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-5-1.png)

 Finally, we can see that differences in sentiment scores are higher in topics such *health care reform* and the *Russian meddling*, and tend to converge on positive topics such the *Independence Day*.
 This provide some face validity to the idea of using sentiment scores to create a polarization index.
-However, different topic modeling algorithms should be used, though, to assess the robustness of the method.
+However, different topic modeling algorithms should be used to assess the robustness of the method.

 References
 ==========